DeepBrainChain/DeepBrainChain-MainChain/docs/staking_dbc_and_voting_EN_deep_dive.md

 If multiple validators are nominated the system will choose the most profitable validator(s) from the nominated group.

-Coming Soon: The `Stop` button and what it does.
+Note: The `Stop` button will stop all nominations for that account.
+This action will activate at the end of the current era.

 ## Considerations When Choosing a Validator to Nominate